ucsb-cs32/s21/_lab/lab01.md

 Acknowledgements
 ================

 Winter `21 vesion: Zoë Wood.
-Editing, autograder and sanity checking from my teaching team: AMR, SDM, QH, AR, BL
+Thank you to the original CORGIS crew for their work sharing this data (https://corgis-edu.github.io/corgis/) and to Aaron Keen for curriuclum review.
+Editing, autograder and general support to thanks to: AMR, SDM, QH, AR, BL